How to Choose an Adoption Agency

 Types of Adoption Agencies

-Before diving into the steps of how to choose an adoption agency, let’s define the options.
-While there are a variety of adoption professionals, there are essentially three types of adoption agencies.
+Before diving into the steps of how to choose an adoption agency, it’s important to learn about the three different types of adoption agencies:

-National Adoption Agencies: National adoption agencies are licensed in multiple states and work across the country.
+· National adoption agencies: National adoption agencies are licensed in multiple states and work across the country.
 They can serve adoptive families and prospective birth parents in any state.
-They typically have larger staffs and shorter wait times.
+They typically have a larger staff and shorter wait times.

 How to Choose an Adoption Agency